nonbinarybyte/CelestiaOS/README.md

-# 🌐 Server25 OS 🌐
+# 🌐 CelestiaOS 🌐

-"Server25" is an OS & Server for everyone new and old!
-In this readme you will find an *assortment* of helpful things you may need or want to know about Server25-OS!
+"Celestia" is an OS for everyone new and old!
+In this readme you will find an *assortment* of helpful things you may need or want to know about this Operating system!!
 ## Contributing

 <!-- readme: contributors -start -->